 A fallout with Jose Mourinho in 2009 saw his attitude and desire questioned, while a reported dressing room fight with his team-mates after beating Barcelona in the 2010 Champions League semi-finals heaped further attention on him.
 Having collected three back-to-back Italian titles and a Champions League winners medal, he was linked with a move away from the San Siro.

-A long and drawn-out move to Manchester City, potentially worth £30 million in total, was finally completed in August 2010.
-At Eastlands, however, he struggled to deliver on a consistent basis.
+A long and drawn out move to Manchester City, potentially worth £30 million in total, was finally completed in August 2010.

 Strengths: Agile, quick and powerful, he has all the attributes that a top-class striker should have.